GoogleChromeLabs/tooling.report/tests/transformations/subtests/dead-code/gulp/index.md

 result: pass
 ---

-`tinyify` is a plugin that runs various optimizations which includes dead code elimination.
+(This test uses Browserify) `tinyify` is a browserify plugin that runs various optimizations which includes dead code elimination.